-- If there is room in the workshop, I will email you an invoice for the $50.00 non-refundable deposit.
+- If there is room in the workshop, I will ask you to mail me the non-refundable deposit.

 - If there are no seats available I add your name to the mailing list as long as I have your full contact information.